jupyter-book/mystmd/docs/integrating-jupyter.md

 The command above is fine for local development and the `token` used should align with that provided in the `project.thebe.token` key.

 When starting a local Jupyter server for use with MyST it's also important to understand your computational environment and ensure that the Jupyter instance has access to that with the dependencies it needs to run.
-This is acheived by following normal best practices for reproducible environment configuration, if you're not familiar with these see [REES](https://repo2docker.readthedocs.io/en/latest/specification.html).
+This is achieved by following normal best practices for reproducible environment configuration, if you're not familiar with these see [REES](https://repo2docker.readthedocs.io/en/latest/specification.html).

 ## Reference